hexdump0815/sonaremin/README.md

 ![sonaremin image 01](https://github.com/hexdump0815/sonaremin/raw/master/images/sonaremin-01.jpg "sonaremin image 01")

-welcome to the wonderful world of the sonaremin. the name sonaremin is combined from the latin word for sound: sonare and the end of theremin, the name of an unconventional instrument for its time in the 1920s. what is the sonaremin? it is following the philosophy of modular synthesizers by plugging together several excellent open source software projects to create something new. those projects are in its first incarnation (sonaremin one): vcvrack, linux, ubuntu, jack, xpra, overlayroot, fluxbox and many more. the goal is to create a a very flexible and easy to use device which can be used to create electronic music without the need of a computer. as soon as it gets plugged into the power socket it will start and it will be ready in about a minute. one just needs to connect a midi controller to it for playing it and at the end it can simply be unplugged from power to turn it off.
+welcome to the wonderful world of the sonaremin. the name sonaremin is combined from the latin word for sound: sonare and the end of theremin, the name of an unconventional instrument for its time in the 1920s. what is the sonaremin? it is following the philosophy of modular synthesizers by plugging together several excellent open source software projects to create something new. those projects are: vcvrack, padthv1, synthv1, raveloxmidi, jack, xpra, overlayroot, fluxbox, linux, ubuntu and many more. the goal is to create a a very flexible and easy to use device which can be used to create electronic music without the need of a computer. as soon as it gets plugged into the power socket it will start and it will be ready in about a minute. one just needs to connect a midi controller to it for playing it and at the end it can simply be unplugged from power to turn it off.

 for creating sounds it uses the wonderful vcvrack modular synthesizer by running special sound-patches created for it, which can then be played and/or manipulated by a connected midi controller. the sonaremin has two modes of operation: display mode and headless mode.

 besides that it might also be used as a good prototyping platform for audio experiments running on linux and small arm based computers. it runs on multiple devices, is based on a recent mainline linux kernel (4.19 and 5.0 right now), a long term supported standard ubuntu distribution (18.04 lts), it has some audio optimizations applied and has gpu accelerated opengl support (as good as possible for the different devices).

+# changelog

+version 1.1.0 (planned, not yet released)
+- upgrade vcvrack to version v1.1.0
+- more included modules
+- maybe more sample patches
+- most probably i'll no longer provide banana pi m1, raspberry pi 32bit and allwinner h3 tv box versions (only on demand) as they are too slow to be generally useable
+- add some more comments to the scripts as some tricks are not really obvious :)

+version 1.0.0
+- support for vcvrack v1.0.0 (v0.6.2c is still part of the sonaremin, but in the exact same version as in sonaremin 0.5.0)
+- support for amlogic s905 tv boxes
+- with vcvrack v1 the raspberry pi seems to be useable in display mode finally (for v0 it is still discouraged)
+- added support to use rtpmini (via raveloxmidi) as input - use for instance in macos as network midi
+- added support for midi input and audio output via jack net functionality (if enabled no local audio output)
+- added support for using 2x padthv1 and/or 2x synthv1 from rncbc.org instead of vcvrack for sound creation
+- changed partitioning: less data (512mb should be enough), less swap (if we swap too much with audio we are lost anyway) and more space free in the system (for experiments)
+- lots of minor fixes and improvements

+version 0.5.0
+- initial version

 # display mode